 Building helps to improve your child’s hand-eye coordination and spatial awareness.
 They’ll be able to use their imagination and creativity to create masterpieces and then knock them all down when they’re done.

-This Melissa & Doug Alphabet block set is great to stack and Mega Blocks are also perfect for stacking, putting together, and taking apart.
-Kids also love Magnetic Tiles and Bristle Blocks for building.
+This Melissa & Doug Alphabet block set is great for small hands to stack.
+Two year olds also love Mega Blocks as they are perfect for stacking, putting together, and taking apart.
+My kids are obsessed with Magnetic Tiles and Bristle Blocks for building too.

 Puzzles are a great activity for fine and visual motor skills (hand-eye coordination).
 Having to fit a piece into it’s correct spot by turning and manipulating it is great for visual-spatial awareness.